epierson9/densityMapping/README.md

 This code requires pylab, sklearn, numpy, and pandas to run.

-Please contact Emma Pierson (emmap1 "at" cs "dot" stanford "dot" edu) with questions, comments, requests, or bugs, or see blog post for full details.
-[Absolute README link](https://www.google.com)
+Please contact Emma Pierson (emmap1 "at" cs "dot" stanford "dot" edu) with questions, comments, requests, or bugs, or see [blog post](https://wwww.obsessionwithregression.blogpost.com) or [Quartz](http://qz.com/504533/where-people-drink-wine-and-beer/) [articles](http://qz.com/504779/maps-drunk-twitter-tells-us-what-europeans-drink/) for full details.